As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 Towering above the equatorial rainforest that enshrouds its slopes, Puncak Mandala – also known as Mandala Peak – is the shortest of the Seven Second Summits on the Messner list.

-Located amid the Jayawijaya Range, in the heart of the island of New Guinea, Puncak Mandala is the second highest peak in Indonesia and on Oceania, just behind nearby Puncak Jaya (also known as the Carstensz Pyramid).
+Located amid the Jayawijaya Range, in the heart of the island of New Guinea, Puncak Mandala is the second-highest peak in Indonesia and in Oceania, just behind nearby Puncak Jaya (also known as the Carstensz Pyramid).

 The mountain has long been a popular cultural tourism destination, with the trek to the peak’s base camp providing unparalleled views of the ancient rainforest and the chance to meet some of the local tribes who live in the area.

-Two separate routes lead to the summit from the northern and southern sides of the mountain, with the former being far more accessible and the latter one of the most technically challenging routes on the Seven Second Summits.
+Two separate routes lead to the summit from the northern and southern sides of the mountain.
+However, one route is far more accessible than the other, which is one of the most technically challenging routes on the Seven Second Summits.

 Challenges of climbing Puncak Mandala

-The easiest route to the summit of Puncak Mandala requires no technical abilities to climb.
+The easiest route to the summit of Puncak Mandala requires no technical abilities.
 Fit trekkers can simply walk and scramble up the north face of the mountain to its summit.

 The peak is also reasonably prominent, with 2,760 metres (9,060 feet) separating the base from the summit.
 As a result, a high level of physical fitness is essential.